who am I?

 because, really, it comes down to this: someone who is willing to look at what they are doing, and try a different way. someone who is willing to hear the voices of their students, their families, and ask — how can we serve better? special ed especially hasn’t always done what it should, what it could, what it ought to… being a teaching unicorn means accepting that, not denying it, and then doing better.

-credentials don’t always mean much; the best support staff in my classroom have always had far more heart than CEUs. but in case it matters — master’s in education, post-master’s graduate school work (like, a lot of it). internships & fellowships. been to so many conferences and webinars and trainings because geek = understatement of the year. have not yet presented outside of local area due to my own family’s needs, but hope to change that one day.
+credentials don’t always mean much; the best support staff in my classroom have always had far more heart than CEUs. but in case it matters — master’s in education, post-master’s graduate school work (like, a lot of it). internships & fellowships. attended so many conferences and webinars and trainings because geek = understatement of the year. have not yet presented outside of local area due to my own family’s needs, but hope to change that one day.